 Games remain the most popular applications downloaded to mobile devices.

 McGee contended that players are demanding games that can be played in small doses on the move as well as titles to enjoy at home on consoles when time provides.

 "It is like books and magazines," McGee told AFP.
 "You want some really thoughtful, deep campaign games that are like books; you read them cover to cover and sometimes go back and read them again.

 "Then, there are also magazines," he continued.
 "Things you love for an hour, maybe you love for a week, but they turn over more.
 That is where you see a lot of independent games and more casual games come into play."

-In Motion began courting app makers long before the new BlackBerry smartphone platform launched in January, vice president of global alliances Martyn Mallick said at GDC.
+Research In Motion began courting app makers long before the new BlackBerry smartphone platform launched in January, vice president of global alliances Martyn Mallick said at GDC.

 "Sometimes there is a misperception that the business user doesn't want to have fun," Mallick told AFP while discussing the effort to win game developers to the BB10 platform.

 "That is completely false; business users love to play games."